 A different group of triangle methods is based on the correlation between TR and albedo.
 Roerink et al. (2000) proposed the Simplified Surface Energy Balance Index (S-SEBI) method for mapping ET based on the estimation of the evaporative fraction (Λ).
 S-SEBI calculates Λ using the same equation that SSEB uses to calculate ETf ( 22 ), but in S-SEBI, Th and Tc are linear functions of albedo, where the linear function coefficients are determined from the boundaries of the TR-albedo plot.
 Gómez et al. (2005) extended S-SEBI to the retrieval of daily evapotranspiration (λET) from high spatial resolution data (20m) from PoLDER (Polarization and Directionality of Earth Reflectance) airborne instrument and a thermal infrared camera (20 m), with an error of 90 Wm-2 and 1 mm day-1 in the estimates of instantaneous and daily total λET respectively.
 The method was evaluated further by Sobrino et al. (2005) using high spatial resolution airborne images from the Digital Airborne Imaging Spectrometer (DAIS) over agricultural areas in Spain.
 Authors reported accuracy in daily ET prediction higher than 1 mm d-1.
 Sobrino et al. (2008, 2007) subsequently adapted this methodology to the low spatial resolution data provided by the AVHRR and in the framework of the SEN2FLEX (field measurements, airborne data) project for similar sites in Spain.
 Authors reported a mean RMSD of ~1 mm d-1 in the estimation of daily λET by S-SEBI in comparison to ground λET measurements from lysimeters.
 Garcia et al. (2007) evaluated three operative models for estimating the non-evaporative fraction (NEF) as an indicator of the surface water deficit in a semiarid area of southeast Spain.
 Other studies, such as by Zahira et al. (2009) monitored the drought status in Algerian forest covered areas with the combined use of S-SEBI with the visible, near infrared and thermal infrared bands of Landsat ETM+ imagery.
-Comparisons performed between the instantaneous λET fluxes predicted by S-SEBI and corresponding in-situ showed a R2 of 0.85 and a RMSD of 64 Wm-2 (2.4 mm/d) Bhattacharya et al. (2010) suggested a technique for the estimation of regional λET fluxes from remote sensing data based on the computation of the EF from the TR/albedo plot, validated over an agricultural region in India from the Indian geostationary meteorological satellite Kalapana-1.
+Comparisons performed between the instantaneous λET fluxes predicted by S-SEBI and corresponding in-situ showed a R2 of 0.85 and a RMSD of 64 Wm-2 (2.4 mm/d).
+Bhattacharya et al. (2010) suggested a technique for the estimation of regional λET fluxes from remote sensing data based on the computation of the EF from the TR/albedo plot, validated over an agricultural region in India from the Indian geostationary meteorological satellite Kalapana-1.
 They reported an overall RMSE in the predicted daily ET estimates in the range of 25–32% of measured mean.
 Comparisons of the 8-day ET product over agricultural land uses yielded RMSD of 26% (0.45 mm d-1) with r = 0.8 (n = 52,853) as compared to daily ET.
 An important advantage of the technique of Bhattacharya et al. (2010) was that it could be implemented without the need of any ground observations, making it potentially a very good choice for operational use.
 Also, in contrast to some other methods discussed so far their method avoided the H flux computation prior to ET flux estimation.
 A limitation is the assumption of uniform atmospheric conditions, and the method cannot be implemented if contrasting features (wet and dry pixels) are not present within the image.

 3.2.4.4 Day-night temperature difference and VI scatterplot methods